 Target AP MLD selection recommendation(#188) (#2000)(#2002)(#2003)(#2004)(#2353)(#2005)

-The current AP MLD may use the BSS transition management procedure (see 11.21.7 (BSS transition management) and 35.3.23 (BSS transition management for MLDs)) [TBD updates if required] to recommend one or more candidate target AP MLDs within the same SMD (or a different neighboring SMD) to the non-AP MLD, as shown in Figure 37-6 (Candidate selection for target AP MLDs).
-(TBD detailed information to be carried in the BSS transition management frames).
+The current AP MLD may use the BSS transition management procedure (see 11.21.7 (BSS transition management) and 35.3.23 (BSS transition management for MLDs)) to recommend one or more candidate target AP MLDs within the same SMD (or a different neighboring SMD) to the non-AP MLD, as shown in Figure 37-6 (Candidate selection for target AP MLDs).

 A non-AP MLD may send a BSS Transition Management Query frame (see 11.21.7.2 (BSS transition management query)) to its current AP MLD to request recommendation for candidate target AP MLDs.
 The current AP MLD shall respond with a BSS Transition Management Request frame.
 In addition, the current AP MLD may send an unsolicited BSS Transition Management Request frame (see 11.21.7.4 (BSS transition management response)) to the non-AP MLD to indicate its recommendation for candidate target AP MLDs for SMD BSS transition.
-TBD – detailed information to be carried.

 Figure 37-6— Candidate selection for target AP MLDs